Contextual quilt maker label documentation image

 Mixed Technique

 Machine-pieced tops that are hand-quilted represent a significant jump in labor costs.
-These hybrid pieces typically sell for market-dependent values for a throw size.
+These hybrid pieces typically sell for a value that must be established from current, topic-matched sales for a throw size.

 4. Hand Piecing & Hand Quilting